-Antel, also known as Administración Nacional de Telecomunicaciones, is a company owned by the Uruguayan State, headquartered in Uruguay.
-Founded in 1974, it employs approximately 6,840 individuals and reported $1.2B in revenue as of 2024, operating as a tier 1 media tech buyer.
-The company specializes in telecommunications, with its primary task being the provision of all communications services within the national territory and the development of all businesses based on communication and information technologies.
+Antel, also known as Administración Nacional de Telecomunicaciones, is a state-owned company headquartered in Uruguay.
+Founded in 1974, it has an estimated 6,840 employees.
+The company reported $1.2B in revenue as of 2024.
+As a tier 1 media tech buyer, its main product is telecoms.
+The company's primary task involves the provision of all communications services within the national territory, encompassing the development of businesses based on communication and information technologies.

 2024 Revenue